ngenux/enigma/README.md

 # Team - enigma
 This team repository centralizes all collaborative projects for efficient sharing, tracking and teamwork.
+**Members** - *Aman, Chacko, Sindhu, Shashwath and Siraj*

 # Project Branching Workflow for Team